privacy-scaling-explorations/zkevm-specs/specs/opcode/43NUMBER.md

 ## Procedure

-The `NUMBER` opcode get the block number from current block context and then push it onto the stack.
+The `NUMBER` opcode get the block number from the current block context, and then push it onto the stack.

 ## EVM behavior

-The `NUMBER` opcode loads a `number` (32 bytes of data) from the block context and then pushes it onto the stack.
+The `NUMBER` opcode loads a `number` (32 bytes of data) from the current block context, and then pushes it onto the stack.

 ## Circuit behavior